-If someone else is picking up your child, you must inform CCP in writing or in person.
-Send us a note with the name of the person you are authorizing to pick-up your child and the date of its effectiveness.
+If someone else is picking up your child, you must include them on the pick up authorization form.
+Please inform us when someone other than the "usual" will be picking up your child from school.
 Please inform any escorts that we will check picture IDs to ensure they are authorized to pick-up your child.
 No one under the age of 18 may escort a child from CCP.

 Do you have an immunization policy?

 Yes we do.
 We follow North Carolina state policy on this matter.
-Children should be immunized against: diphtheria, tetanus, pertussis, poliomyelitis, measles, mumps, rubella, and Haemophilus influenza (HIB.).
+Children should be immunized against: diphtheria, tetanus, pertussis, poliomyelitis, measles, mumps, rubella, and Haemophilus Influenzae Type B (HIB.)

 Can my child bring special toys into the classroom?